ethersphere/bee-docs/docs/getting-started/upload-and-download.md

 > Ethereum Swarm Bee
 ```

 Once running, a file can be uploaded by making an HTTP POST request to the `files` endpoint of the Bee API.

 ```sh
 curl -F file=@bee.jpg http://localhost:1633/files
 ```
-where `bee.jpg` is the path to the file that you would like to upload.

 :::danger
 Data uploaded to the swarm is always public.
 In Swarm, sensitive files must be [encrypted](/docs/getting-started/store-with-encryption) before uploading to ensure their contents always remains private.